cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Notes:** The user interface will allow the user to manipulate information that will save to the cloud for further use.

-As an admin, I want to see a list or a count of all created character sheets to know how much server space I have left and see how popular the program is.
+As an User, I want to see a list or a count of all created character sheets to know how much server space I have left and see how popular the program is.
 **Priority:** Medium
-**Estimated Implementation Time:** 1.5 hours **Notes:** Account system that will allow admin to view and possibly manipulate the data of character sheets created on all instances of the program as long as they are successfully saved to the cloud.
+**Estimated Implementation Time:** 1.5 hours **Notes:** Account system that will allow User to view and possibly manipulate the data of character sheets created on all instances of the program as long as they are successfully saved to the cloud.

 ## 8. Issue Tracker